Telethon Network of Genetic Biobanks - The Charter

 - providing a written summary of the meetings to the Network Board members;

-- reporting to the Network Board on all activities, including any opinion/advice received from the Advisory Board;
+- reporting to the Network Board on all activities;

-2.3.
-A Coordinator Emeritus, as support of the Coordinator and the Biobank Directors, can be nominated for the whole duration of the grant by the Network Board.
+2.6.
+A Coordinator Emeritus, as support of the Coordinator and the Biobank Directors, could be nominated for the whole duration of the project by the Network Board.
+In case of election of the Coordinator Emeritus, his/her tasks will be defined by the Network Board.

-2.4.
-An external Advisory Board (AB) is established to provide consultative support to the Network and will refer to the Coordinators.
-The Network Board nominates a chairperson chosen among AB members.
-This board, including legal, ethical and technical experts, supports the Network management in setting policies, but is not involved in day-to-day operational aspects of decision-making or approval.
+2.7.
+An external Advisory Board (AB) is established to provide consultative support to the Network.
+The Network Board chooses a minimum of 3 AB members and nominates a chairperson chosen among AB members.
+This board, including legal, ethical and technical experts, advises the NB on the Network strategic plan.
 In particular, the Advisory Board supports the Network by providing expert advice on the following topics:

 - TNGB governance strategies;

-- supporting the Network involvement in European projects on biobanking and rare genetic diseases;
+- strategies promoting for the sustainability of the network/biobanks, as well as, the Network involvement in European projects on biobanking and rare genetic diseases;

-- promoting the national and international development of Network.
+- strategies promoting for the national and international development of Network.

-- if a Biobank Director resigns or retires, he/she must inform the Network Coordinator and Partners, as well as the Telethon Scientific Coordinator, about the vacancy;
+- the outgoing Biobank Director must inform the Network Coordinator and Partners, as well as the Fondazione Telethon, about the vacancy;

 - the outgoing Biobank Director will nominate a successor;